tudelft-reit/REIT-Python-Package-Template/GITLAB-PYPI.md

     > password = <PAT>
     > ```

-5. Restrict permissions to the file, as it contain passwords in plain text.
+5. Restrict permissions to the file, as it contains passwords in plain text.
     ```bash
     chmod 600 .pypirc
     ```